The Englund Gambit: Trick or Trap?

 A wild variation after:

-This leads to more standard development patterns, though Black’s early e5 move still creates asymmetrical play.
+This results in more standard development, although Black’s early e5 still makes for asymmetrical play.

 A. Rapid Development